CDKL5 deficiency disorder: Treatment

 Antiseizure medications (ASMs) are used to manage seizures; however, in most cases, control is partial or transient.
-Commonly used ASMs include valproic acid, clobazam, vigabatrin, felbamate, steroids, and lamotrigine for seizures, although comprehensive data are limited for the efficacy and safety of ASMs in CDD; medications for infantile spasms include ACTH, prednisolone, and vigabatrin for infantile spasms.
+Commonly used ASMs include valproic acid, clobazam, vigabatrin, felbamate, steroids, and lamotrigine for seizures, although comprehensive data are limited for the efficacy and safety of ASMs in CDD; medications for infantile spasms include ACTH, prednisolone, and vigabatrin.
 Clinical trials support the efficacy some new ASMs.

+In March 2022, ganaxolone (Ztalmy) became the first therapeutic approved for the treatment of CDD symptoms.
+This drug, a GABA(A) receptor positive modulator, was approved by the US FDA in March 2022 for the treatment of seizures associated with CDD.

+Approval from the EMA for the use of ganaxolone for the treatment of seizures associated with CDD was granted in July 2023.

-Currently, there are no specifically approved therapeutics for the symptoms of CDD, although clinical trials for the treatment of CDD symptoms are currently underway, as both phase 2 and phase 3 studies.
+Currently, several other therapeutics are in phase 2 and phase 3 clinical studies for the treatment of CDD symptoms.

 Medications to control GI and sleep disturbances are often prescribed.
 Therapies, including physical, occupational, and vision therapy, are recommended.
 Specialized diets, such as the ketogenic diet, have been reported to help manage seizures, though the effect is often partial and transitory.

 Prognosis

-The long-term prognosis for patients with CDD is not fully known, as the disorder was identified approximately ten years ago.
-Clinical research on the natural history of CDD is required but some CDD patients are over 60 years of age.
+The long-term prognosis for patients with CDD is not fully known, as the disorder was identified in 2013.
+Clinical research on the natural history of CDD is required.
 The average life expectancy for CDD patients remains unknown.